Published March 20, 2023

 Dim workBook As New WorkBook(ExcelFileFormat.XLSX)

-Before we save our workbook, let's create a worksheet and save some data on it for later use.
+Let's create a worksheet and add some data to it for later use.

 WorkSheet workSheet = workBook.CreateWorkSheet("GDPByCountry");